SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-guide/working-with.md

     2. Complete the rest of the information in the fields in the **Document** dialog.
     3. Click the **Create** button to create and save the memo.

-3. Once the meeting has taken place and the conference programme has been decided on, you want to confirm this in the project guide and move on to the next project status.
+3. Once the meeting has taken place and the conference programme is ready, you want to confirm this in the project guide and move on to the next project status.

     In the project guide, check the box next to the **Planning meeting** follow-up.